Behind the Scenes

 • Identify the emotional longing underneath your disappointments, frustrations, and desires.
 What are you truly longing for?
 It may not be in line with your initial words or assumptions.
 For example, if you’re overtly wanting sex, you might be longing to play, be cherished, or to connect.
 Once you clearly identify your deep emotional longing, you can generate additional approaches.

 • When magic happens in therapy, it’s usually around a Corrective Emotional Experience.
-If a client is repeating any unconscious patterns, assumptions, and solicitations, I do my best to respond in a way that is helpful, yet goes off-script from the pattern.
+If a client is repeating any unconscious patterns or assumptions, I do my best to respond in a way that is helpful, yet goes off-script from the pattern.
 Relational dynamics that are experienced earlier in life sometimes become expected, maybe even facilitated, unconsciously.
 The corrective emotional experience can open doors that may increase relational options outside of therapy.
 This kind of exploration is a huge part of what makes therapy different from other relationships, like friendships or colleagues.

 • Projections.
 There are a million things I could say about projections.
 They can wreck havoc on relationships or, if brought to awareness, can be useful in self-development.
 Recognizing projections can lead to healthy vulnerability and communication.
 Everyone makes projection errors.
 When we recognize projections, we can practice self-compassion and repair.